 - The conversion provisions have also been expanded so that the conversion of a private company to a listed company, or the conversion of a private unit trust to a public unit trust, will constitute a relevant acquisition of 100% of the interest in the relevant entity.
 However the duty payable on the conversion will be 10% of the duty that would otherwise be payable.

 The transitional provisions will play an important role in assessing the application of landholder duty going forward.
 The following interests will not be aggregated under the new landholder regime (when assessing whether a relevant acquisition occurs):

 - an interest in a private unit trust, private company, wholesale unit trust or public unit trust that was acquired before 1 July 2009; and

 - an interest in a listed company or an economic entitlement that was acquired before 1 July 2012.

-Also, duty will not be charged on an aggregated significant interest in a private unit trust, private company or wholesale unit trust to the extent that the interest was acquired on or after 1 July 2009 and before 1 July 2012 if land rich duty was not chargeable on that interest when acquired and no land rich duty would have been chargeable on that interest had the post 1 July 2012 acquisition occurred prior to 1 July 2012.
+Furthermore, duty will not be charged on an aggregated significant interest in a private unit trust, private company or wholesale unit trust to the extent that the interest was acquired on or after 1 July 2009 and before 1 July 2012 if land rich duty was not chargeable on that interest when acquired and no land rich duty would have been chargeable on that interest had the post 1 July 2012 acquisition of an interest occurred prior to 1 July 2012.